 Restoration of Beethoven’s Piano

 Time and some heavy playing by Beethoven had taken their toll and this meant a lot of the components had to be stripped right back to their base elements to be restored.
 To preserve the authenticity of the piano, wherever possible, the same techniques and materials were used by David as they would have been by the Broadwood Company back in 1817.
 The plan was to make the instrument sound and look the same as it had done in Beethoven’s time.
-This required extreme skill and craftsmanship and this is why David Winston from the Period Piano Company was asked to carry out the restoration.
+This required extreme skill and craftsmanship.
+This is why David Winston from the Period Piano Company was asked to carry out the restoration.

 The restoration was a labour of love but the results were fantastic and offered us a unique insight into the genius of Beethoven.
 The tour which followed demonstrated the beauty of the piano and Beethoven’s chosen art form in their most natural and intended state.